-199 First, the applicants point out that Article 213 of the Lomé Convention totally excludes the adoption of safeguard measures for sugar.
-The adoption of the contested regulation thus infringes, they claim, the preferential status enjoyed by the OCTs in relation to the ACP countries.
-200 The applicant in Case T-94/00 also compares Article 109(1) of the OCT Decision with other safeguard provisions.
+- 179 First, the applicants point out that Article 213 of the Lomé Convention totally excludes the adoption of safeguard measures for sugar.
+The adoption of the contested regulation thus infringes, they claim, the preferential status enjoyed by the OCTs in relation to the ACP countries. - The applicant in Case T-332/00 also compares Article 109(1) of the OCT Decision with other safeguard provisions.
 It states that Article 25(1) of Regulation No 2038/1999, which does not apply to trade with the OCTs, requires the existence of a causal link between imports coming from third countries and disturbances on the Community market in order for the Commission to be able to adopt a safeguard measure.
 Agreements with third countries like Morocco also require a causal link between imports coming from the country in question and Community issues (Association Agreement with Morocco of 26 February 1996, OJ 2000 L 70, p.
 2).
-The same applicant concludes that since the OCTs enjoy the highest level of preference the Commission should avoid adopting safeguard measures under Article 109(1) of the OCT Decision against imports coming from the OCTs where the conditions for taking such measures are not met as regards imports from less privileged third countries.
-201 Second, the applicants observe that under Protocol No 8 to the Lomé Convention the Community granted the ACP countries a quota of over 1.7 million tonnes of sugar, which those countries may fully or partially import duty-free into the

-Second, the applicants observe that under Protocol No 8 to the Lomé Convention the Community granted the ACP countries a quota of over 1.7 million tonnes of sugar, which those countries may fully or partially import duty-free into the Community and for a guaranteed price.
-By restricting sugar imports originating in the OCTs under the EC/OCT cumulation of origin regime to 3 340 tonnes for seven months the Commission infringed the principle that goods originating in the OCTs cannot be placed in a position that is less favourable than that of goods coming from the ACP countries or other third countries.
+The same applicant concludes that since the OCTs enjoy the highest level of preference the Commission should avoid adopting safeguard measures under Article 109(1) of the OCT Decision against imports coming from the OCTs where the conditions for taking such measures are not met as regards imports from less privileged third countries. - 181 Second, the applicants observe that under Protocol No 8 to the Lomé Convention the Community granted the ACP countries a quota of over 1.7 million tonnes of sugar, which those countries may fully or partially import duty-free into the Community and for a guaranteed price.
+By restricting sugar imports originating in the OCTs under the EC/OCT cumulation of origin regime to 4 848 tonnes for five months the Commission infringed the principle that goods originating in the OCTs cannot be placed in a position that is less favourable than that of goods coming from the ACP countries or other third countries.